Craig Breslow: Toronto Blue Jays organization (2018)

+Pitching detail

+Breslow's four-seam fastball ranged at 89 to 92 mph; he threw it 42% of the time, and batters hit .228 against it with a .366 slugging percentage.
+He added an 86 mph cut fastball and a 90 mph sinker.
+He also had a plus overhand curveball at 70 to 77 mph, an average to above-average 78 mph changeup, and a 77 mph slider/slurve.
+During the 2016 offseason, Breslow dropped his arm slot and added a two-seam fastball.
+His ability to mix up his pitches was what made him very effective.

+During the 2016 offseason, Breslow began experimenting with the Rapsodo Baseball system to analyze his mechanics and spin rate on his pitches.
+His hope was to improve the movement on his pitches and revive his career.
+When he began using the system in October 2016, Breslow had 9.45 in of horizontal break on his two-seamer.
+By January 2017, he was able to improve and add nearly 9 in of additional movement on the two-seamer, resulting in a horizontal break of 18.35 in.
+Vertical movement on the pitch also increased by about 6 in.

 Team Israel

 Breslow pitched for Israel at the 2017 World Baseball Classic during the qualifying round in September 2016.
 During the opening game of the tournament, Breslow was credited with the win after throwing 26 pitches over one inning, giving up two hits and a walk while recording two strikeouts.
 Breslow again appeared in the final game of the series, throwing only two pitches while getting one out.

 In February 2017, it was announced that Breslow would be on the roster for Israel at the 2017 World Baseball Classic main tournament.
 He pulled out of being on the team in round one after the Twins offered him an invite to spring training, and was placed in Team Israel's designated pitcher pool, meaning he could be added in later rounds even though he did not play for the team in rounds one or two.

-Pitches

-Breslow's fastball ranged at 89–92 mph, and he added a cut fastball in the mid-80s and a sinker.
-He also had a plus overhand curveball (70–75 mph), an average to above-average changeup, and a 78 mph slider/slurve.
-His ability to mix up his pitches is what made him very effective.
-During the 2016 offseason, Breslow dropped his arm slot and added a two-seam fastball.